jakeleboeuf/contributor/README.md

     $ npm install contributor -g

-or add it as one of your projects `package.json` dependencies like this:
+Or (preferably), add it as one of your projects `package.json` dependencies.
+Make sure you have a [valid repository property](https://www.npmjs.org/doc/json.html#repository) pointing to your repo...
+Something like this will do the trick:

 ```json